 This is the first non-linear electronics class that introduces the students to the fundamentals of the circuit design through the architecture of a modern electronics system at the interface with sensors and actuators.
 Modeling of the non-linear devices, diode and MOS transistors, is presented, along with basic properties of MOS transistors for analog (amplification) and digital (switching) IC circuit design.
 Operational amplifier ideal and non-ideal models are explored along with the concepts of the feedback and stability.
 Signal conditioning circuits (fixed-gain, difference and instrumentation amplifiers, active filters), signal shaping circuits (rectifier, clipper, peak detector) and oscillators are presented.
-Basics of sample and hold circuit, data converters, digital signal processing platforms and radios are presented.
-Spring modeling of a diode.
-Operation of MOS transistor, derivation of the large-signal transistor current as a function of the terminal voltages in different regions of operation is then presented, along with the small-signal model.
-Single-stage amplifier structures are explored, along with the introduction of the implementation of current source and current mirror.
-Frequency-response of common-source amplifier is presented.
-The concepts of multi-stage amplification and differential pair are introduced.
-Operation modeling of bipolar transistors are presented, along with the common-emitter amplifier.
-Comparison of MOS and BJT transistor and performance of common-source and common-emitter is presented.
-Spring
+Basics of sample and hold circuit, data converters, digital signal processing platforms and radios are presented. spring